akevinbailey/JmsxGroupForEMS/README.md

 JmsxGroupForEMS also supports latest value only, were only messages with newer date-times than previous messages are sent to the JmsxGroup, and it supports JMSXGroupSeq, where the messages in a JmsxGroup are sent to the consumers in the numerical order of the JMSXGroupSeq property.

-To run JmsxGroupForEMS download JmsxGroupForEMS.7z and and unzip it (using 7Zip), and type the command "java -jar JmsxGroupForEMS.jar -?" (without the quotes) for help.
+To run JmsxGroupForEMS download JmsxGroupForEMS.7z and unzip it (using 7Zip).
+Next, execute the command "java -jar JmsxGroupForEMS.jar -?" (without the quotes) for help.
 The JmsxGroupForEMS.7z file also includes example XML configuration files.

 NOTES: